 Human papillomavirus vaccine (Gardasil®).
 Designed to prevent the HPV 6, 11, 16 and/or 18-related cervical cancer, cervical dysplasias, vulvar and vaginal dysplasias, and condyloma acuminate in girls and women ages 9 to 26.
 One case report (Waldemann et al., 2009) described the onset of acute disseminated encephalomyelitis following the second immunization with Gardasil and Sutton et al. (2009) reported five patients who presented with multifocal or atypical demyelination syndromes within 21 days of the second or third immunization (three of whom had previously experienced clinical isolated episodes of neurological dysfunction).
 However, a recent large-scale study of patient registries in Denmark and Sweden (see below) found no increased risk of developing MS among nearly 800,000 who received this vaccine.
 Use of Gardasil should be preceded by a discussion between patient and physician regarding benefits and risks.

 Shingles vaccine (Zostavax®).
 A live-virus vaccine to prevent shingles.
 MS neurologists do not recommend live-virus vaccines for people with MS because these vaccines can lead to an increase in disease activity.
 However, Zostavax is an exception because most people have had chicken pox earlier in their lives and therefore already have the virus in their bodies.
 Each person needs to discuss the potential benefits and risks of this vaccine with her or his healthcare provider.

 Smallpox vaccine.
 While this vaccine has not been studied in people with MS, it should be made available to any person with MS directly exposed to smallpox as the risks associated with not getting vaccinated would be too great.

 Varicella vaccine.
-This vaccine should be considered by people with MS who have never had chicken pox, lack evidence of prior immunity, and are considering starting an MS medication that has the potential to suppress cell mediated immunity – for example, Gilenya® (fingolimod).
-The vaccine should be taken well before starting the MS therapy.
+This vaccine should be considered by people with MS who have never had chicken pox, lack evidence of prior immunity, and are considering starting an MS medication that has the potential to suppress cell mediated immunity – for example, Gilenya® (fingolimod) and Lemtrada™ (alemtuzumab).
+The vaccine should be taken six weeks before starting the MS therapy.

 Studies of Vaccine Safety and Effectiveness in People with MS